-17. EVIDENCE GATHERING, SECURITY AND POLICING
+14. EVIDENCE GATHERING, SECURITY AND POLICING

-During a food emergency, the personnel from the local county health department, NCDA&CS, NCDEQ, FDA, and/or USDA will collect the appropriate samples.
-Coordination between agencies should take place prior to sample collection to ensure proper regulatory jurisdictional and/or investigation protocols are followed.
-Integrity of samples will be maintained on all samples through the use of tamper evident seals.
+During a food emergency, personnel from the local county health department, NCDHHS, NCDEQ, NCDA&CS, FDA, and/or USDA will collect the appropriate samples.
+Coordination among agencies should take place prior to sample collection to ensure proper regulatory jurisdictional and/or investigation protocols are followed.
+Integrity of samples will be maintained on all samples through chain of custody including the use of tamper evident seals.
 Any needed policing and security will be provided by local and state law enforcement.
 It is likely that these efforts would be augmented with federal support once the scope of the incident exceeded the capabilities of the state entities.